jordanbudi/aframe-walkthroughs/GettingStarted.md

 The line `<script src="https://aframe.io/releases/0.5.0/aframe.min.js"></script>` links your html file to the A-Frame library giving you access to all the VR components.
 In between the `<a-scene>` `</a-scene>` tags is where all your A-Frame coding will go in.

+This method is utilizing a CDN, but as with other languages and frameworks you can download the library locally and link it to your project that way.
+My experience is to use the CDN because that is the path of least resistance when it comes to number of steps and potential student errors.

 ## Creating Your First WebVR World

 Let's add a sphere to our `index.html` file by adding the following line inside he `<a-scene>` `</a-scene>` tags: